What is the FFA eye test, and what is FFA full form?

 - After 4-5 minutes after injection begins the recirculation phase and the late phase

-- 5 minutes – late staining or late phase.
+- Five minutes – late staining or late phase.

-The retinal vessles are empty of the fluorescein by 10 minutes after the injection.
-The optic nerve head appears fluorescent in the late phases due to staining
+The retinal vessels empty the fluorescein by 10 minutes after the injection.
+The optic nerve head appears fluorescent in the late phases due to staining.

-Which parts of the eye does the FFA eye test check ?
+Which parts of the eye do the FFA eye test check?

-The FFA is an angiography and is able to take pictures of all areas of the eye which can be photographed and have blood vessels
+The FFA is an angiography and can take pictures of all areas of the eye, which can be photographed and have blood vessels.

 - Optic Nerve

-The choroid and Iris are supplied by ciliary artieries whch are branches of the ophthalmic artery.
+The choroid and Iris are supplied by ciliary arteries, which are branches of the ophthalmic artery.

-Apart from these parts of the eye what else does an FFA test for eye tell us ?
+Apart from these parts of the eye, what else does an FFA test for the eye tell us?

 We mentioned earlier that the dye takes approximately 10-12 seconds to reach the eye.
-If however, the time is increased then that indicates impaired blood flow to the eye.
-In other words even though the patient is having vision problems the primary problem may be something else.
-To rule out blockage of the common carotid and internal carotid artery a doppler sonography may be advised.
+However, if the time is increased, that indicates impaired blood flow to the eye.
+In other words, even though the patient has vision problems, the primary problem may be something else.
+A Doppler sonography is advised to rule out the common carotid and internal carotid artery blockage.